monisha-anila/YouTube-Views-/README.md

 - Before A/B testing select random samples from location based data and conduct z-test to avoid selection bias.
 - Define Null and Alternative hypothesis framing with default action.
 - P value = 0.05
-- If Pvalue > 0.05 then accept null hypothesis.
+- If P value > 0.05 then accept null hypothesis.
 Else accept Alternative hypothesis.